 If you need longer than two years to clear your card debt, consider moving your balance to a low APR credit card as these tend to offer longer deals, sometimes for the life of the debt.

-MBNA Rate for Life card offers a slightly higher APR of 5.9% but you will receive this rate until you've cleared your balance in full.
+Alternatively, the MBNA Rate for Life card offers a slightly higher APR of 5.9% but you will receive this rate until you've cleared your balance in full.
 There is a transfer fee of 1.5%.
-Current accounts

 The Santander account also offers cashback of between 1.00% and 3.00% on certain direct debit payments.
 Just be aware there is a £2 monthly fee on the account.